Pronto

 Turnitin is available in Canvas.
 MiraCosta College has an unlimited license to Turnitin, GradeMark, and Peer Review for all courses.

-Turnitin is available within Canvas in two different ways.
-As of August 2019, Turnitin says that both of these integration methods will be supported indefinitely.
+As of May 2024, Turnitin says that these integration methods will be supported indefinitely.
 The links below provide more details about how to use each method.

 • Offers a tighter integration between Turnitin and Canvas within Canvas Assignments.